-Searching for your venue is one of the first tasks that you should tackle on your to do list and one of the most important elements to your special day.
+Searching for your wedding venue is one of the first tasks that you should tackle on your wedding to-do list and one of the most important elements of your special day.
 So to help, I’ve put together a few tips for finding your perfect wedding venue.

 As a wedding planner, I love this part of the planning process.
 We are spoiled with some really beautiful wedding venues in the UK and, when you find the perfect place to say ‘I Do’ it can really help the rest of the wedding fall into place.
 If you are looking for support from a UK wedding planner, get in touch with me through the Rachel Dalton Weddings website – I would love to hear from you!

 This really can make one of the biggest impacts on where to focus your venue search.
 Sit down with your fiancé and decide where geographically you would like to host your wedding.
 Consider things such as how far your guests will be travelling (and whether there are any important family members that aren’t able to travel) as well as whether there is a location you’d like to marry in for sentimental reasons.

 Once you have a location narrowed down – for example a Cotswolds Wedding – avoid extending your search further afield (you’ll just confuse yourselves!).

 Before you look at any venues, have a draft of your guest list so that you can get an idea of numbers for your wedding.
 Every venue has a maximum capacity so deciding how many guests to invite will instantly narrow down a shortlist.

 If you haven’t already, start a budget spreadsheet.
 This is also a good time to sit down together and establish your priorities for the day, as these factors will likely get the biggest allocation of your budget.

 Your costings for a lot of your wedding day will fall into place once you have confirmed your venue, but it is vital that you have an overall budget breakdown before you start your search.
 You don’t want to blow your whole budget on your venue!